time-loop/clickup-projen/docs/datadog-service-catalog/README.md

 - Your GitHub project must have the ***DATADOG_API_KEY*** secret defined.
 - Your GitHub project must have the ***DATADOG_APPLICATION_KEY*** secret defined.

-> Note: The organization should define those secrets, but we suggest verifying them before enabling this feature in your project.
+> Note: These secrets should be managed at the organization level.
+We suggest verifying their presence before enabling this feature in your project.
+If the secrets are not present, the `release` workflow will fail.

 ## Enable the datadog-service-catalog feature